estuary/docs/concepts.rst

 Flow documents are arbitrary JSON, and may contain multiple levels of hierarchy and nesting.
 However, systems that Flow integrates with often model flattened tables with rows and columns, but no nesting.
-Others are somewhere in-between.
+Others are somewhere in between.

-A collection's **projections** are the means by which Flow translates between collection JSON documents, and a corresponding table representation.
+**Projections** are the means by which Flow translates between the JSON documents of a collection, and a table representation.
 A projection defines a mapping between a structured document location (as a `JSON-Pointer`_) and a corresponding column name (a "field") in, e.g., a CSV file or SQL table.

 Many projections are inferred automatically from a collection's JSON Schema, using a field which is simply the JSON-Pointer with its leading slash removed.
 For example, a schema scalar with pointer ``/myScalar`` will generate a projection with field ``myScalar``.

-Users can supplement by providing additional collection projections, and a given document pointer can have more than one projection that references it.
+Users can supplement by providing additional collection projections, and a document location can have more than one projection field that references it.
 Projections are also how logical partitions of a collection are declared.

 Some examples: